opendatakosovo/cyrillic-transliteration/doc/index.rst

 =============================
 What languages are supported?
 =============================
-CyrTranslit currently supports bi-directional transliteration of Bulgarian, Montenegrin, Macedonian, Russian, Serbian, Tajik, and Ukrainian:
+CyrTranslit currently supports bi-directional transliteration of Bulgarian, Montenegrin, Macedonian, Mongolian, Russian, Serbian, Tajik and Ukrainian:

 >>> import cyrtranslit
 >>> cyrtranslit.supported()
-['bg', 'me', 'mk', 'ru', 'sr', 'tj', 'ua']
+['bg', 'me', 'mk', 'mn', 'ru', 'sr', 'tj', 'ua']

 ==================
 How do I use this?